-1. Discipleship semester
+Stage 1.
+Discipleship semester

 Encounter Retreat: The Discipleship Seminar starts with a full-weekend retreat that provides teens with the opportunity to reflect on their relationship with God and the different ways God interacts with us in our daily lives.
 To participate in the discipleship semester, students must be able to attend the entire retreat.
 Students are not allowed to arrive late or leave early.

 Small Groups: Registered students will sign-up for a small group based on meeting time.
 Teens will meet with this group weekly after the retreat to develop the habits of living our faith and growing our personal relationship with God.
 These small groups conclude around Thanksgiving.

-2. discernment period
+stage 2. discernment period

-After completion of the Discipleship Semester teens are encouraged to live out the habits they have learned to establish a personal relationship with Christ.
 Besides continuing to attend Mass on Sunday (or the vigil Mass) and on Holy Days of Obligation, teens are strongly encouraged to participate in the following activities:

 - Life Teen and/or Summit

-- Campus Ministry (DSHA, MUHS, CMHS)
+- Campus Ministry (Catholic High Schools)

 - Retreats and Summer Camps